 - JR Railpass

-- Every time I’ve gone to Japan I’ve gotten a railpass.
-You purchase a railpass voucher before you travel to Japan, and then you exchange the voucher at almost any international airport in Japan for the actual pass.
+- You purchase a railpass voucher before you travel to Japan, and then you exchange the voucher at almost any international airport in Japan for the actual pass.
 Depending on how much you spent on the voucher, the pass is good for either 7, 14, or 21 days.
 The pass pays for all of your rides on all JR lines including Shinkansen (bullet trains).
 There are restrictions to what trains you can ride on and how far you can actually go, but you’re an unstoppable traveling force on JR lines with this in your hand.
 Definitely worth the price if you plan on riding the Shinkansen a lot during your trip.
 To give you an idea on the price, a regular railpass for 7 days costs about $250.
 A one-way ticket to Kyoto from Tokyo is about $140, so a trip to Kyoto and back pays for itself and then some.
 Make a travel itinerary and see if the pass is worth it.
 You don’t have to pick the first day of use until you exchange the voucher in Japan.

 - A railpass is not always needed for your trip, depending on what your plans are.
 Railpasses are expensive and only worth it if they will save you money.
 You should definitely plan your trip and then determine whether or not a railpass is worth it.